brtholomy/bartholomy.ooo/content/support/_index.md

 I deeply appreciate the contributions of my readers: I often think of those who have supported my work and believe in its longevity.
-I cannot succeed without your help.

-Because of the simplicity of my lifestyle, it will be put to practical purpose: food, diesel, firewood, arcane books.
+Your support will help me with the following:

+* Writing my next book.
+* Research in collaboration with a neurosurgeon.
+* Teaching meditation and psychoanalysis.

 Paying subscribers get:

+* Priority in studentship and counseling.
-* Priority in requests for new content
+* Priority in requests for new content.
-* Priority in retreats and studentship
-* Priority in correspondence: I will answer your emails
+* Priority in correspondence: I will answer your emails.

 {{< raw >}}